Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: BBGKY hierarchy, Boltzmann hierarchy and the ternary Boltzmann equation

 In this section we consider $N$-particles of $\epsilon$-interaction zone, where $N\geq 3$ and $0<\epsilon<<1$.
 We integrate the $N$-particle Liouville's equation to formally obtain a linear hierarchy of integro-differential equations satified by the marginals of its solution (BBGKY hierarchy).
 We then formally derive the limiting hierarchy (Boltzmann hierarchy) occuring under the appropriate scaling and formally show it reduces to a nonlinear integro-differential equation (the new ternary Boltzmann equation) for chaotic initial data.
-Then, we investigate important properties of the ternary Boltzmann equation, which as expected are related to analogous properties of the Boltzmann equation.